All Episodes

 These are the guys trying to get us home.

-This guy has is is risking his life being the prime minister of this country.
+This guy is risking his life being the prime minister of this country.

 And they're also upset because he won't condemn the Hezbollahs in their battle against the Israelis.

-Durbin and Jack Reed are dumping all over the Prime Minister of Iraq in uh in their response.
+Durbin and Jack Reed are dumping all over the prime minister of Iraq in their response.

 Now, it's not being carried by any of the networks right now.

-Uh we are rolling uh our own tape on this, and we'll have sound bites for you as soon as we can put them together.
+We are rolling our own tape on this, and we'll have soundbites for you as soon as we can put them together.

-Now, I want to I want you to keep this in in uh sharp focus.
+Now, I want you to keep this in sharp focus.

 This from the party that demands that Condoleezza Rice negotiate with the Syrian dictator, who does more than speak, but who arms the terrorists seeking to destroy Israel.

-They are demanding that Condoleza Rice go talk to Basher Assad and try to broker a piece here.
+They are demanding that Condoleezza Rice go talk to Bashur Assad and try to broker a peace here.

 This from the party that armed the North Korean communists in the Clinton administration.

-And then they proceed to slaughter millions of their own people, and they've shared nuclear information with the with the Iranians.
+And then they proceed to slaughter millions of their own people.

-And yet the party that was responsible for that taking place is demanding that Condoleezza Rice go talk to Basher Assad and maybe even bring Iran into this.
+And yet the party that was responsible for that taking place is demanding that Condoleezza Rice go talk to Bashur Assad and maybe even bring Iran into this.

-That's what Kofi Yanan wants to do, and yet they boycott the Prime Minister of Iraq and send two Democrats, Durban and Jack Reed, out in a response speech to um obliterate this guy and plaster him up one wall and and uh down the other.
+And yet they boycott the prime minister of Iraq and send two Democrats, Durbin and Jack Reed, out in a response speech to obliterate this guy and plaster him up one wall and down the other.

-But I'm gonna tell you something, folks, the liberals have dirty hands here, and they're not gonna get a pass on this.
+But I'm going to tell you something, folks, the liberals have dirty hands here, and they're not going to get a pass on this.

-There was nothing in this speech to disagree with unless you want to nitpick and say, well, we didn't hear a specific plan how he's gonna get rid of the terrorists.
+There was nothing in this speech to disagree with unless you want to nitpick and say, well, we didn't hear a specific plan of how he's going to get rid of the terrorists.

-Let me tell you from whom we don't have a specific plan about anything regarding America's national defense, and that's Democrats.
+Let me tell you, from whom we don't have a specific plan about anything regarding America's national defense, and that's Democrats, Harry Reid, Dick Durbin, Jack Reed, Jack Murthy, you name it.

 We don't have a plan from them.

-Even some of the Republicans that are starting to waver on that.
+Even some of the Republicans that are starting to waver on that, we don't have a plan from them.

 And yet the people that don't have a plan are out there continuing to demand a plan.

-Once again, uh I wish the networks were carrying this.
+Once again, I wish the networks were carrying this.

 I wish more Americans could see it than will.

-We'll take care of our share of this when we cut up these uh audio sound bites uh and have that for you later in the day.
+We'll take care of our share of this when we cut up these audio soundbites and have that for you later in the day.

-Now, I want to I want to go back to the uh audio tape.
+Now, I want to go back to the audio tape.

 We want to go back in time.

-I want the Prime Minister to announce what Hezbollah has done and what they're doing.
+I want the prime minister to denounce what Hezbollah has done and what they're doing.

 That's what I want.